Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Model for toric code under imperfect measurement

 We follow the construction of topological surface code on a torus, i.e. toric code~\cite{kitaev,fowler,ref:dennis,Bombin-arxiv}.
-It is a stabilizer code defined on a $2$-d periodic square lattice.
 There are two kinds of stabilizers associated with vertices and plaquettes respectively as shown in Fig.\ref{fig:toric}(a),

-Here we use the symbols $v_0$ and $p_0$ to label vertex and plaquette operators. $X_{e_0}$ and $Z_{e_0}$ represent Pauli operators acting on qubit $e_0$ (we call $e_0$ as ``edge''). $A_{v_0}$ is the product of four Pauli $X$ operators around vertex $v_0$ and $B_{p_0}$ is the product of four Pauli $Z$ operators around plaquette $p_0$.
+Here we use the symbols $v_0$ and $p_0$ to label vertex and plaquette operators. $X_{e_0}$ and $Z_{e_0}$ represent Pauli operators acting on qubit $e_0$ (i.e. ``edge'').
 We assume the lattice contains $N$ vertices, $N$ plaquettes and $2N$ edges. $2N$ physical qubits are put on each edge of the lattice.
 Its four-dimensional code subspace is stabilized by all $A_{v_0}$'s and $B_{p_0}$'s which is achieved through projective measurement of these stabilizers.
-Specifically, we start with the logical $++$ state by project all the $B_{p_0}$'s to $+1$ for a product state of physical qubits $\bigotimes_{e_0}\ket{+}_{e_0}$:
+Specifically, we start with the logical $++$ state by projecting all the $B_{p_0}$'s to $+1$ for a product state of physical qubits $\bigotimes_{e_0}\ket{+}_{e_0}$: